 Vietnam veterans revisit their former battlefield 40 years ago.

-What should an Australian soldier wear?
-Craig Wilcox
+- What should an Australian soldier wear? by Craig Wilcox.

 The dress debate continued for decades and is still a talking point.